Egon370/kep-hack/README.md

 - The cocoons each get a different +2 Defense move at level 100.
 This technically carries over to their evolutions as well.
 - Mimmeo gets Reflect by TM since it got it by level up.
 - The Sandshrew family is significantly faster, with the Kantonian versions being Ground/Normal.
+- Tradeback moves have been adjusted, giving Umbreon Charm from GSC and wiping out redundant moves (i.e. Quick Attack Dodrio).

 Misc/Aesthetic Changes
 ====